spiral-modules/cropper/README.md

 ## Usage Example

-At frontend (dark template required), simple add virtual tag to your form:
+At frontend (dark template required), simply add virtual tag to your form:

 ```html
 <dark:use bundle="spiral:cropper-bundle"/>